The Great Inversion: How AI Broke the Software Development Model We Spent 50 Years Building

 ★ = Where engineering rigour now lives

 As Chad Fowler framed it at the retreat: if we stop caring about the code itself, our rigour must go somewhere else[7].
-That "somewhere else" turns out to be specifications, test suites, and architectural documentation — artefacts that Agile had famously deprioritised for two decades.
+That "somewhere else" turns out to be specifications, test suites, and architectural documentation — artefacts that a popular reading of Agile had deprioritised for two decades.

 The specification became the product.
 The code is dispensable.
 If you've got a perfect test suite and decide to rewrite your backend from Node.js to Rust, you just feed the tests to the agent.